stationkeeping/bootstrap-slider-rails/README.md

 This Gem integrates [Seiyara's fork](https://github.com/seiyria/bootstrap-slider) of [Bootstrap Slider](http://www.eyecon.ro/bootstrap-slider/).
 The original has no public Github Repo, issues tracking etc.

-It integrates this fork with your Rails project and is versioned to track the fork's versioning.
+It integrates this fork with your Rails project and is versioned to track the fork's version.

 ## Installation